wtsi-hgi/ypip/README.rst

 That is, it will work per ``pip install`` or ``pip install -r`` for PyPI and ``requirements.txt`` dependencies, respectively.
-However, whenever it encounters a hosted VCS dependency, it will attempt to fetch its requirements and recursively install everything it needs.
+However, whenever it encounters a hosted VCS dependency, it will attempt to fetch its requirements and recursively install everything it needs (like pip *should* do, anyway).

 Usage::